Poisonous, Irritating and Invasive Plants You Should Never Grow

 Oddly enough, gas plant, wild parsnip and garlic mustard sap cause a rash only when the irritating oils are exposed to sunlight.
 That’s why some gardeners weed at dusk or by their landscape lighting to eliminate the risk.
 But if you can work around these irritants only by the light of day, wear long sleeves and gloves and wash skin immediately.

-Psst—we found 8 mosquito-repelling plants you need.
+Psst—we found 8 mosquito-repelling plants you need in your yard ASAP.

-Just as we weigh the risk of planting allergy-inducing plants in the landscape, we do the same for poisonous plants.
+Just as we weigh the risk of planting rash and allergy-inducing plants in the landscape, we do the same for poisonous plants.
 It may surprise you to learn just how many of your favorite plants can cause stomachaches, diarrhea or even death when eaten.
 But let’s take a realistic look at living with potentially poisonous landscape plants before leveling our garden beds and switching to artificial turf and silk flowers.

 Those with small children and pets may want to avoid planting the very toxic datura, commonly known as Jimson weed, and castor bean.
 The seed in the fleshy red fruit of the yew, the nuts of horse chestnut trees and all parts of the oleander plant are also toxic.
 And let’s not forget the wild mushrooms Mother Nature sometimes scatters in the yard.
 Try growing an indoor mushroom kit instead!

 That said, perhaps the most important thing we can do for our children is to curb their sense of adventure when it comes to eating wild plants.
 You should also keep houseplants, seeds and bulbs out of the reach of small children and pets.
 And store all garden chemicals in their original containers in a secure location.
+And try natural ways to kill weeds and eliminate insect pests rather than noxious chemicals.

 Lastly, reduce the risk by identifying and labeling all your landscape plants.
 As a gardener, it is great to have a record of what’s planted where.
 But as a parent or pet owner, you never know when this kind of information will be useful in the case of an emergency.